Credit: Felix Höflmayer et al., 2021 (figure by J. Dye, which is clearer in its original setting)

 The largest collection of proto-consonantary inscriptions is at the Sinai turquoise mines (Colless 1990).

-Three new related systems came into existence, not by evolution but through human intervention; I classify them with these technical terms:
+Three new related systems came into existence, not simply by evolution but through human intervention; I classify them with these technical terms:

 (1) neo-consonantary, a shorter consonantal alphabet;